 orchest.transfer.output()multiple times will result in the data getting overwritten, in other words: only output data once per step!

-Remember that running the code will output the converted housing data, so in the next step we can now retrieve and explore that data!
+Remember that running the code will output the converted housing data, so in the next Step you can now retrieve and explore that data!

-Now that we have downloaded the data, the next pipeline step can explore it.
-Create another pipeline
+Now that you have downloaded the data, the next Pipeline Step can explore it.
+Create another file

 explore-data.ipynb file in the GitHub